MukhtarMalal/The-Fitness-Club/README.md

   * **Returning Visitor Goals**
     1. As a Returning Visitor, I want to be able to easily sign in to my account.
     2. As a Returning Visitor, I want to find the best way to get in contact with the organisation with any questions I may have.
-    3. As a Returning Visitor, I want to find community links.

   * **Frequent User Goals**
     1. As a Frequent User, I want to check to see if there are any news updates regarding events, Covid-19 etc.